-Use a Device
+Use a Handheld Massage Tool

-Cathy Kangas, Prai Beauty CEO and founder, explains, “Both the device and serum have a positive charge, so when used together, the ionic serum is pushed deeper into the skin to attack double chins, droopy jowls and turkey neck.
+Cathy Kangas, Prai Beauty CEO and founder, explains, “Both the device and serum have a positive charge, so when used together, the ionic serum is pushed deeper into the skin to attack double chins, droopy jowls, and turkey neck.
 All it takes is 45 seconds once a day.
 Simply apply the serum from the décolletage up over the chin, and gently glide the device in upward strokes.”

 Give Yourself a Lymphatic Drainage Massage

 "Knead and pinch your jawline.
-Starting from the chin, move with upward movements towards the earlobe.
-Use your index and middle fingers, like you are cutting with a pair of scissors, pinching and kneading with firm movements, it has to be firm.
+Starting from the chin, move with upward movements toward the earlobe.
+Use your index and middle fingers, like you are cutting with a pair of scissors, pinching and kneading with firm movements.
+It has to be firm.
 Do this both morning and evening.
-Next, tap with the back of your hand under your chin, then poke your tongue out as far as you can towards the tip of your nose, hold this for 10 seconds, then press your tongue up against the roof of your mouth, again hold for 10 seconds.
+Next, tap with the back of your hand under your chin, then poke your tongue out as far as you can toward the tip of your nose.
+Hold this for 10 seconds, then press your tongue up against the roof of your mouth, again hold for 10 seconds.
 This a very effective facial exercise to strengthen jaw and neck muscles."

 Practice Gua Sha

 Explore Non-Invasive Treatments

 You can also try Ultralift, another non-invasive treatment offered at Sebagh's clinic.
 "It delivers ultrasound waves and obtains great results for lifting, tightening and firming," he explains.
-"This treatment can be combined with Sculpt Freeze to freeze the stubborn fat cells which are then gradually (over several months) eliminated."
+"This treatment can be combined with Sculpt Freeze to freeze the stubborn fat cells, which are then gradually (over several months) eliminated."

 Other non-Botox injectables include carboxytherapy, which Jack explains "involves injections of carbon dioxide gas under the surface of the skin into the fat," and Kybella, currently the only FDA-approved injectable specifically for the chin area.
-ENT and plastic surgeon Kambi Golchin notes, "This new fat-dissolving injection provides permanent results, which are extremely impressive and give the patient a much more defined jawline.
+ENT and plastic surgeon Kambiz Golchin notes, "This new fat-dissolving injection provides permanent results, which are extremely impressive and give the patient a much more defined jawline.
 Usually, patients will require two to six treatments spaced four to six weeks apart, but this would all be decided upon consultation."